Confinement in the tricritical Ising model: Spectrum from TCSA

 \section{Spectrum from TCSA}

 The theoretical predictions which we got from the semi-classical approximation can be checked by comparing them versus the numerical spectra obtained using the truncated conformal space approach, originally introduced by Yurov and Zamolodchikov \cite{1991IJMPA...6.4557Y}, and applied to the scaling region of the tricritical Ising model in \cite{LassigMussardoCardy1991}.
-Here we follow closely the approach of \cite{LencsesTakacs2015}, including the use of renormalisation group improvement developed in \cite{GiokasWatts}.
-The latter is important when including the sub-leading magnetisation $\sigma'$ which has rather large cut-off effects due to its conformal weights $h_{\sigma'}=\bar{h}_{\sigma'}=7/16$ being close to $1/2$.
-We omit a presentation of the TCSA and refer the reader to the review \cite{2018RPPh...81d6002J} for more details regarding TCSA in general, and to the recent work \cite{2021arXiv210909767C} regarding specifics of the TCSA in the tricritical Ising model.
+We omit a presentation of the TCSA and refer the reader to \cite{2018RPPh...81d6002J} for a general review of TCSA.
+Regarding our implementation of the TCSA method, we have used the recently developed algorithm exploiting chiral factorisation of conformal field theory described in \cite{2022arXiv220106509H}, together with a renormalisation group improvement \cite{GiokasWatts,2015JHEP...09..146L} based on cut-off extrapolation.